truenas/documentation/content/SCALE/SCALEUIReference/Reporting/ReportingScreensSCALE.md

 The following sections provide examples of each report graph.
 ### CPU Graphs
 {{< expand "Click Here for More Information" "v" >}}
-[CPU](https://collectd.org/wiki/index.php/Plugin:CPU) graphs shows the amount of time spent by the CPU in various states such as executing user code, executing system code, and being idle.
+[CPU](https://collectd.org/wiki/index.php/Plugin:CPU) graphs show the amount of time spent by the CPU in various states such as executing user code, executing system code, and being idle.
 Graphs of short-, mid-, and long-term load are shown, along with CPU temperature graphs.

 ![ReportingCPUGraphs1SCALE](/images/SCALE/22.02/ReportingCPUGraphs1SCALE.png "CPU Reporting Usage and Temperature")